intmus/inttheory19-20/_21-beyond-simple-compound-meters/a2-tx-advancedmeterandrhythm.md

 ## Advanced Rhythm and Meters

+What is polymeter?

+Two or more meters happening simultaneously

+What is implied polymeter?

+Two or more identical meters happening at the same time, but one line is written to sound as if it is in a different meter

+What is polyrhythm?

+Two or more rhythmic divisions occuring at the same time

 ### Asymmetric Meter

 An asymmetric meter is a time signature in which the beats are not devided equally.